St. Vincent's Health Australia

 A narrative integration of relevant, systematically searched evidence.
 Examines the extent, range and nature of research activity in a broad topic.
 May be used to determine whether a systematic review is feasible.
 Source

 A review of literature that is systematically searched.
-It uses a well defined narrow question, evaluates the quality of the evidence and makes recommendations based on a qualitative synthesis of either all the evidence or only the high-quality evidence.
+It answers a well-defined narrow question through a structured and rigorous synthesis of original studies chosen with strict and transparent inclusion and exclusion criteria.
+It evaluates the quality of the evidence and makes recommendations based on a qualitative synthesis of either all the evidence or only the high-quality evidence.

 Copyright Clearance Centre http://www.copyright.com/get-permissions/